UBOdin/mimir-caveats/DEVEL.md

 }
 ```

-- we probably should implement an translation that duplicates tuples based on the BG
+- we probably should implement an translation that duplicates tuples based on the BG annotation before showing things to a user
-  annotation
 - currently this assumes that min (`least`) and (`max`) operations and comparisons are well-defined for the datatypes of attributes.
 We need a registry or `trait` to identify datatypes with a total order of their domain.
 For types that we do not know we should fall back to boolean annotations.
+- range annotations currently only operate on top-level attributes.
+This is missing some opportunity of dealing with nested attributes whose leaf children use ordered data types.
+We should consider allowing nesting of annotations.
 - eventually we should support multiple different encoding of annotations which means either going with Oliver's idea of a UDT that can encode annotations in multiple ways or make the rewrites have pluggable annotation handling components that abstract away the annotation handling part (e.g., the bitvector one will bit-and bitvectors when joining and things like this).
 The custom type will keep the rewriter simpler, but may add some overhead at runtime, but probably not enough to worry about.